Dunkirk and After

 speed up the preparation.
 That was utterly different to his usual behaviour.

-of France, and later of Russia, he repeatedly
+Before the invasion of Poland, of France, and later of Russia, he repeatedly

 spurred them on; but on this occasion he sat back."